ljk28/milestone-p-1/README.md

 Testimonies and honest reviews are critical to get a large order.

 ### User story 3
-A woman wants a selection of fine British biscuits to offer to her neighbours and friends when they come round to celebrate her birthday later on in the week.
-Having a website to check out prices and see the quality is essential before she comes to pick them up after ordering.
+A woman wants a selection of fine British biscuits to offer to her daughter and friends when they come round to celebrate her passing her driving test.
+Having a website to check out prices and see the quality is essential before she comes to pick them up.

 ## User design/experience
 * Ensure all pages include responsive design for all screen sizes